 We will travel by small coach or minibus.

-Macedonia is one hour ahead of UK time: Greece is two hours ahead.
+North Macedonia is one hour and Greece two hours ahead of UK time.

 On most days, we are out and about for much of the day, albeit walking a relatively slow pace.
 It is necessary to walk on rougher ground and up some slopes, although none of the walking is strenuous.
 The pace will generally be relaxed with time to enjoy the surroundings and take photos as well as watching the wildlife we find.
 Our visit to Kerkini includes a boat trip: you should be steady enough on your feet to get on and off the boat.
 There may be steps at our hotels, as well as up/down into the bus and boat.